The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 2.7.
 Glossary#

-• distribution: The quantities that appear in a sample and the frequency of each.
+• distribution: The set of quantities in a sample and how frequently each quantity appears.

 • histogram: A mapping from quantities to frequencies, or a graph that shows this mapping.